Both Telluride and Aspen are popular resort towns located in Colorado’s Rocky Mountains.

 The Telluride region receives on average more than 300 inches of snow annually and offers more than 2,000 acres of skiing space perfect for all ability levels.

-The Telluride Ski Resort is the place to be if you want to go skiing or snowboarding.
+The Telluride Ski Resort is the place to be if you want to go skiing or snowboarding and this is where I spent most of my time.

 After skiing, hiking is the next most popular recreational activity in Telluride.
 Head out to one of Telluride’s most popular hiking trails, Bear Creek.

-This popular trail begins in town then takes you up a scenic hike to Bear Creek Falls which overlooks the town of Telluride.
+I loved this hike as the trail begins in town then it takes you up a scenic hike to Bear Creek Falls which overlooks the town of Telluride.

 The San Miguel River runs the length of Telluride.
 Experience its incredible scenery whilst rafting on the San Miguel River.
 Paddle through the rapids and take in the red rock walls and pines as you go.